 Today, with more than a decade of graphic design, marketing, and writing experience, her work and business projects have been featured in 75+ different publications, including The New York Times, Fast Company, The Huffington Post, Fast Company, 99U, Psychology Today, Life Hacker, Thought Catalog, and more.

-Based in Brooklyn, New York, Sarah publishes weekly essays and teaches digital workshops on yoga, content strategy, thought leadership, marketing, and more at sarahkpeck.com.
+Based in New York, Sarah publishes weekly essays and teaches digital workshops on yoga, content strategy, thought leadership, marketing, and more on her website at sarahkpeck.com.
 In addition, she has spoken at Berkeley, the University of Pennsylvania, Harvard Design School, the University of Virginia, and more.

 In the startup and business world: